FAQ: How Often Do Pitches on HARO Get Accepted?

 In a way, HARO is pretty similar to something like Quora.
 They both involve someone asking a question, and an authority providing an answer.
 The difference is, Quora is an open platform.
 Anyone can ask a question and anyone can answer one, for free, with no limitations.
 Many people use it for marketing; even if the asker doesn't like the answers they get, those answers are still there, in public, with links, visible for the internet to see.
 HARO is a closed system, which limits a lot of the formulaic and low-quality answers; people who aren't any good at pitching their information aren't going to get value out of the site at all.

-Responding on Quora
+Responding On Quora

 So the question many people have when looking at a closed platform like this – since you can't see the questions or the pitches without creating an account, and there's a lot of value locked behind the pro version of the site – is "how often does it work?"